cyanxiao/midori/README.md

-# Green Orchestrator
+# Midori

 ## Description

-Green Orchestrator is a tiny tool that allows researchers to run energy measurement experiments on Kubernetes clusters.
+Midori is an orchestrator that allows researchers to run software engineering experiments on remote clusters.
+It is designed to be easy to use and to provide a high level of control over the experiments.